 Reasons for opting out include feeling too overwhelmed at the time, concern about out-of-pocket costs and family members not wanting to know the results of the testing.

 No matter what your decision, our expert team of genetic counselors are here anytime to answer any questions or concerns you may have.
-Please call (859) 301-GENE (4363) to speak with a genetic counselor or to learn more about the Hereditary Cancer Program.
+Please call (859) 301-GENE (4363) to speak with a genetic counselor or to learn more about Precision Medicine and Genetics.